gigiigig/blog/tlp-step-by-step/dependent-types.md

 - `.` means that we can only refer the Bar instances that belong to a specif instance of Foo

-Looking at the previous code example the difference is quite clear, the values `a` and `b` of type `Foo#Bar` can accept every Bar, instead as you can see `d` won't work because `foo1.Bar` is different from `foo2.Bar`.
+Looking at the previous example the difference is quite clear, the values `a` and `b` of type `Foo#Bar` can accept every Bar, instead as you can see `d` won't work because `foo1.Bar` is different from `foo2.Bar`.